leighlars/overlook-solo/README.md

 Delete any upcoming room bookings for that user (they cannot delete a booking from the past)

 The guest can:
-I should be able to select a date for which I’d like to book a room for myself Upon selecting a date, I should be shown a list of room details for only rooms that are available on that date I should be able to filter the list of available rooms by their roomType property I should be able to select a room for booking
+Select date to book a room
-In the event that no rooms are available for the date/roomType selected, display a message fiercely apologizing to the user and asking them to adjust their room search
+Upon selecting a date, user should be shown a list of room details for only rooms that are available on that date Filter the list of available rooms by their roomType property Select a room for booking
-Any room books (past or present)
+View an apology notice and prompt to select new date in the event rooms are unavailable on chosen date View any room bookings (past or present)
 The total amount I have spent on rooms

 ## Technologies / Systems